flatironinstitute/nixpack/README.md

 - install and configure nix sufficient to build derivations
 - edit `prefs.nix` (`spackConfig` and `bootstrapCompiler` are critical)
 - run `nix-build -A pkgs.foo` to build the spack package `foo`

+## Compatibility

+nixpack uses an unmodified checkout of spack (as specified in `spackGit`), and should work with other forks as well.
+However, it makes many assumptions about the internals of spack builds, so may not work on different versions.

 ## Implementation and terminology